maximilien/musings/blogs/ai/5/draft.md

 ## What *I* Get Out of Hackathons

-Before the strategy section, it's worth explaining why I keep going back—beyond the competitive thrill.

-**Focused exploration time.** Hackathons give you permission to go deep on one idea without the usual distractions of email, Slack, and the twenty other things competing for your attention.
-That single-minded focus is rare and valuable.

-**Networking that actually sticks.** You bond with people when you're building together under pressure.
-That's fundamentally different from swapping LinkedIn profiles at a conference mixer.
-Some of my best professional connections came from hackathons, not conferences.

-**Keeping up with fast-moving tech.** Especially in AI, where the landscape shifts monthly and seemingly weekly, hackathons are the fastest way to pressure-test what's real versus what's just marketing.
-You find out very quickly whether a new tool actually works when you're trying to ship with it in 12 hours.
+**Focused exploration time**—permission to go deep on one idea without distractions. **Networking that actually sticks**—you bond with people when you're building under pressure, not swapping LinkedIn profiles. **Keeping up with fast-moving tech**—especially in AI, where the landscape shifts seemingly weekly, hackathons are the fastest way to pressure-test what's real. **Inspiration from other builders**—you might be stuck in a local minimum, and someone from a completely different background shakes you loose. **Testing feasibility**—a hackathon gives you a rapid, honest answer on whether an idea actually works.

-**Inspiration from other builders.** You might be stuck in a local minimum—solving problems the same way because that's what you know.
-Other builders from different backgrounds bring perspectives and half-baked ideas that can shake you loose.
-And vice versa—your throwaway suggestion might be someone else's winning insight.

-**Testing feasibility.** Can this idea actually work?
-A hackathon gives you a rapid, honest answer without the overhead of a formal investigation.

-**The AI agent moment.** 2025 was the year AI agents became hackathon-viable and accessible to everyone.
+2025 was the year **AI agents became hackathon-viable**.
 What used to require a team of five now takes one or two people with the right tools—and that shift itself is a research insight worth paying attention to.

-**Testing tools under pressure.** Hackathons are my go-to environment for stress-testing dev tools I'm building or evaluating.
+Hackathons are also my go-to for **stress-testing dev tools** I'm building or evaluating.
 If a tool works under hackathon pressure, it'll work anywhere.

 One anecdote worth sharing: I won a GitHub Hack Night in early winter by showing Vectras, a multiagent platform I'd been using internally to build and maintain my projects.
 I hadn't even intended to submit it since it had no UI/UX—I was using it as infrastructure for another hack.

-But using Lovable I was able to quickly build a complete UI/UX, connect it to my backend agents, and use Weaviate as the common knowledge base for the agents.
-The excitement and feedback from judges and participants gave me the conviction to keep investing in it, which led to a significantly better version.
+But using Lovable I quickly built a complete UI/UX, connected it to my backend agents, and used Weaviate as the common knowledge base.
+The excitement and feedback gave me the conviction to keep investing in it, which led to a significantly better version.
 I'll discuss Vectras and its recent incarnation in a future post.

 ## My Hackathon Strategy Playbook